bxcd/pagefetch/README.md

 # pagefetch

-**An app for demonstrating local and remote paging of data fetched from a remote datasource**
+An app for demonstrating pagination of data fetched from a remote datasource using switchable page keys and corresponding pagination types.

 ## Attribution